-Our current favourites include the work of twentysomething hipster perfumier Tom Daxon – especially the lemony Sicilian Wood.
+Our current favourites include the work of twentysomething hipster perfumier Tom Daxon – especially Cologne Absolute and the deliciously lemony Sicilian Wood.

 Meanwhile, Molton Brown may be an old-school brand but their latest one, Coastal Cypress & Sea Fennel is basically the smell of Mediterranean summer hols, with a modern, masculine edge.
 Quirky cult brand Escentric Molecules is a big fave in the office.
 Its Molecule 01 fragrance consists of one sole molecule, a woody aroma usually used as a perfume basenote, which reacts with your own pheromones to create a unique scent.
 Be warned though – you can’t really smell it on yourself but everyone around you can, so don’t be fooled into dousing yourself in half the bottle.